 - If there is not enough TRX to cover the cost, the transaction will fail due to insufficient bandwidth.

-Sending TRX to a non-existent account will automatically create that account.
-Currently, creating a new account costs 1.0 TRX in fees.
+Note: Sending TRX to a non-existent account will automatically create that account.
+Creating a new account costs 1.0 TRX in fees.
 Activating the new account requires transferring more than 0.1 TRX to the account.

 Energy